chamodi08jaya/chamodi08jaya/README.md

 ### Hi there 👋
+ - 🔭 I’m Chamodi Jayamini.
+Thanks for visiting my github.
+ - 🌱 I’m currently Undergratuate of University of Colombo School of Computing.
+ - 📫 How to reach me : https://www.linkedin.com/in/chamodi-jayamini-515529173/

 <!--
 **chamodi08jaya/chamodi08jaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.